We recently held a webinar on “How to Outsource Your Cold Calling to Work-at-Home Agents,” and you can find a video and slides from that webinar here.

 Making sure the caller works hard for the hours that you pay them for is not the only thing that you will care about, as you also need them to produce results.
 Making a ton of calls will not do you much good if they do a horrible job on each call.

-The way to decrease this challenge is to provide some sort of sales methodology to the caller that provides some logic and direction for how to cold call, how to deal with objections, how to get around gatekeepers, how to close for appointments, etc.
+To decrease this challenge, provide the caller with some sort of sales methodology that provides logic and direction for cold calling, dealing with objections, getting around gatekeepers, closing appointments, etc.

 Protecting your time